lokiweng/restaurant-recommender/README.md

 against.

 > **These three files cannot be regenerated from what is in this folder.** The
-> multi-gigabyte raw Yelp JSON is not included.
-Treat them as source data.
+> multi-gigabyte raw Yelp JSON is not included, so `preprocess_yelp.py` is
+> shipped for inspection rather than for re-running: it documents exactly how
+> the city filter, the `Restaurants` category test and the 5-core pass were
+> applied.
+Treat the three CSVs as source data.

 Ratings you give while using the app live in the browser session only and are never written back. `data/satisfaction.csv` is the one file the app writes, and